Tips for Buying a Home in a New Area

 If a sudden job transfer is in your future, a little pre-planning can help make your relocation move less stressful.
 Because after the excitement of moving to a new city begins to fade, panic often replaces the initial exhilaration, especially when the realization hits that you might not know anything about buying a home in a new area.

-The last thing you want to have happened is to pull up to your new home with the moving truck and you can't move in because of some silly snafu.
-So how can you protect yourself?
+The last thing you want to have happened is to pull up to your new home with the moving truck and you can't move in because of some silly mistake.
+So, how can you protect yourself?

-Start an Internet search by entering keywords into Google such as the name of the city, coupled with information or housing.
-Here are a few places to look:
+Start an online search by entering keywords into Google, such as the name of the city, along with "information" or "housing."
+Here are tips for your search:

 - Look at the tourism sites for the city.